Psychology Internship Training Program

 We welcome applications from all interested and qualified psychology intern candidates!
 Applicants will apply to the internship by forwarding all materials via the AAPI Online.
 Details about the AAPI Online can be found at the APPIC website.

 Preference in the selection of psychology interns will be given to applicants whose prior clinical and professional experience demonstrate strong goodness of fit with the above counseling center internship description.
-Completion of one's preliminary (or comprehensive) examinations is required for application, and students are encouraged to complete most or all of their dissertation requirements prior to beginning the internship.
+Completion of one's preliminary (or comprehensive) examinations and dissertation proposal is required for application, and students are encouraged to complete most or all of their dissertation requirements prior to beginning the internship.
 Criteria for selection include clinical experience, letters of recommendation, alignment with the values and mission of the UCC, academic performance, and performance in a video call interview.
-Please see the Application Instructions & Checklist for more detailed information.

 Interviews